Kernix13/parcel-sass-setup/README.md

 # Setting up Parcel

-> why is npm run dev creating hasf files in my dist folder?
+> why is npm run dev creating hash files in my dist folder?

 Notes for using Parcel instead of Webpack as a bundler: